evmorov/lang-compare/README.md

 Java:
 * 2 spaces is used to make the code more concise
 * The examples are for Java 7.
-Java 8 has many nice features but sadly it's unavailable for Android
+Java 8 has many features but sadly it's unavailable for Android

 ## What's next

 Add more languages: Python, Kotlin, JavaScript (and any more)!
-It would be nice to compare:
 * Ruby - Python
 * Java - Kotlin
 * JavaScript - CoffeeScript